Elementary function: Real-variables and analytic branches

+The same distinction appears in complex analysis.
+Whittaker and Watson note that although $x-iy$ and $|z|$, where $z=x+iy$, are functions of $z$ in a general sense, they are not elementary functions of the analytic type under consideration.
+In symbolic computation, functions such as absolute value, signum, and piecewise-defined functions can be treated instead by adjoining a step or conditional operation, which forms a separate class of piecewise function rings.

 Closure

 It follows directly from the definition that the set of elementary functions is closed under arithmetic operations, (algebraic) root extraction and composition.
 The elementary functions are closed under differentiation.
 They are not closed under limits and infinite sums.
 Importantly, the elementary functions are not closed under integration, as shown by Liouville's theorem, see nonelementary integral.
 The Liouvillian functions are defined as the elementary functions and, recursively, the integrals of the Liouvillian functions.